jbsparrow/CyberDropDownloader/docs/reference/cli-arguments.md

 // Sorting Options
 --sort-downloads
---sort-all-downloads                      : Only sort all downloads within a the scan_dir --sort-folder
+--sort-all-downloads                      : sort all downloads within the scan_dir --sort-folder
 --scan-folder                             : set a directory to scan